-58. Application for inspection of certain documents relating to an election
+58. Application for inspection of certain documents relating to an election documents, by any person without the consent of the board of directors of the corporation.

-- 58.1 The corporation may not allow: - (a) the inspection of, or the opening of any sealed packet containing - - (i) any rejected ballot papers, including ballot papers rejected in part, - (ii) any rejected text voting records, including text voting records rejected in part, - (iii) any disqualified documents, or the list of disqualified documents, - (iv) any counted ballot papers, internet voting records, telephone voting records or text voting records, or - (v) the list of eligible voters, or - (b) access to or the inspection of the complete electronic copies of the internet voting records, telephone voting records and text voting records created in accordance with rule 26 and held in a device suitable for the purpose of storage, by any person without the consent of the board of directors of the corporation.
+- 58.1 The corporation may not allow: - (a) the inspection of, or the opening of any sealed packet containing - - (i) any rejected ballot papers, including ballot papers rejected in part, - (ii) any rejected text voting records, including text voting records rejected in part, - (iii) any disqualified documents, or the list of disqualified

+- (iv) any counted ballot papers, internet voting records, telephone voting records or text voting records, or - (v) the list of eligible voters, or - (b) access to or the inspection of the complete electronic copies of the internet voting records, telephone voting records and text voting records created in accordance with rule 26 and held in a device suitable for the purpose of storage,